NEW 📗Story: Tap

 Export Privileges #

-Once domestic retail demand is saturated, companies and municipal corporations may export surplus production for foreign currency through the purchase of export permits.2 This creates incentive structures where productive efficiency generates export capacity rather than profit.
+Once domestic retail demand is saturated, companies and municipal corporations may export their surplus for foreign currency by buying export permits.2 Efficiency therefore earns a company export capacity rather than profit.
 Permits are calculated as follows:

 $$ E = \begin{cases} 0, & \text{if } P_d < D_d \ \left( P_t - D_d \right) \cdot \pi_e \cdot \left( 1 - T_f \right), & \text{if } P_d \ge D_d \end{cases} $$